UWSocialComputing/Swapify-code/README.md

 6. Lastly, type in `localhost:5000` in your browser to run the frontend webpages.
 So, if you were to visit the profile page, you would type in localhost:5000/profile.
 ## Authors
-This project was created in CSE 481 Social Computing Capstone at the University of Washington.
-Our team name is Swapify, and our member consists of Andy Thai, Nancy Jimenez-Garcia, Nora Medina and Gai Wai Wong.
+This project was created in CSE 481, a Social Computing Capstone at the University of Washington.
+Our team name is Swapify, and our members consists of Andy Thai, Nancy Jimenez-Garcia, Nora Medina and Gai Wai Wong.